k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

 (ref: [Dynamic Device Personalization for Intel® Ethernet 700 Series](https://software.intel.com/en-us/articles/dynamic-device-personalization-for-intel-ethernet-700-series))

-The SR-IOV network device plugin could be used to identify currently running DDP *profiles*, thus allow it to filter Virtual Functions by their DDP profile names.
+The SR-IOV network device plugin can be used to identify currently running DDP *profiles*, allowing it to filter Virtual Functions by their DDP profile names.

-The Intel Ethernet 700 Series, a DDP profiles can be loaded/unloaded into the NIC using i40e kernel module(v2.7.26+) and ethtool OR using DPDK i40e pollmode driver & DPDK api.
+The Intel Ethernet 700 Series, a DDP profile can be loaded/unloaded into the NIC using i40e kernel module(v2.7.26+) and ethtool OR using DPDK i40e pollmode driver & DPDK api.
 In this documentation we will cover i40e Kernel driver mode.

 ## Pre-requisites
  * Firmware: v6.01 or newer